-If you enjoy....
+If you enjoy...

-- Reading or hearing about research, new drugs and therapies, and medicine - The challenge of increasing not just your knowledge of facts, but also your understanding of how science contributes to the search for new solutions to problems. - Doing scientific procedures and experiments in laboratories and IT labs with precision. - Working in laboratories using standard and novel techniques to solve problems. - Being able to study quietly and individually away from formal staff-led sessions.
+- Reading or hearing about research and/ or medicine - The challenge of increasing not just your knowledge of facts, but also your understanding of how science contributes to the search for new solutions to problems. - Doing scientific procedures and experiments in laboratories and IT labs with precision. - Working in laboratories using standard and novel techniques to solve problems. - Being able to study quietly and individually away from formal staff-led sessions.

-If you want....
+If you want...

-- To understand how new drugs are developed in the laboratory then in patients applied to treat disease - The option of a year's work experience in a laboratory away from the University. - To be able to spend up to one third of your final year on your own individual research project at the university (usually developing laboratory skills, but IT, survey or library projects also negotiable).
+- The chance of reviewing your degree programme at the end of the first year and possibly changing to Biochemistry, Biomedical Sciences, Pharmacology, Toxicology, or a more general Biosciences degree. - The option of a year's work experience in a laboratory away from the University. - To be able to spend up to one third of your final year on your own individual research project at the university (usually developing laboratory skills, but IT, survey or library projects also negotiable).